-Native American tribes living closest to NAS Fallon include the Fallon Paiute-Shoshone Tribe of the Fallon Reservation and Colony, which is located 2 miles northeast of the City of Fallon.
-In addition, the Walker River Paiute Tribe is located within southwestern Churchill County (Navy, 2018).
+Native American tribes living closest to NAS Fallon include the Fallon Paiute-Shoshone Tribe of the Fallon Reservation and Colony, which is located 2 miles northeast of the City of Fallon, and the Walker River Paiute Tribe, located within southwestern Churchill County.
+In addition, the Yomba Shoshone Tribe is located to the southeast of NAS Fallon (Navy, 2018).